 The Market Abuse Regulation (MAR) took effect on 3 July 2016 and extends the scope of the UK market abuse framework to new markets, new platforms and new behaviours.

 There is now also an obligation for firms and trading venues to report suspicious ‘orders’ in addition to transactions, as well as ‘attempted market abuse’.

 These reports are called ‘suspicious transaction and order reports’ (STORs) and there will be a new way to submit them to us – see below.

 Please note that Suspicious Activity Reports (SARs) are governed by the Proceeds of Crime Act 2002 and the Terrorism Act 2000, and do not fall under our market abuse regime.
 The National Crime Agency (NCA) has more on SARs.

 To report a suspicious transaction or order to us you will have to log in to Connect and complete the STOR form.

 Find out more about how to fill in and submit a STOR using Connect.

-Make sure the STOR form is completed, and includes the basis for reporting a suspicious transaction and any other relevant information.
+Make sure the STOR form is completed in full and includes the basis for reporting a suspicious transaction and any other relevant information.

-See how many suspicious transaction reports we received in the past year.
+See how many STORs we received in the past year.
 This will be updated in February each year.

 Our Market Watch newsletter looks at suspicious transaction and order reporting, market abuse risks, transaction reporting, and other market conduct issues.